Last Updated on September 14, 2025 by Karl Thompson

 ‘Indictable offences’ are those more serious offences dealt with by the crown court.
 You are much more likely to go to jail for an indictable offence.
 Men are twice as likely to be on trial for an indictable offence compared to women.

-78% of males are in court for summary (less serious offences) compared to 90% of women, and men are more likely to on trial for motoring offences!
+In 2023 74% of males were court for summary (less serious offences) compared to 86% of women, and men were more likely to on trial for motoring offences!

 Differences in male and female offending, less serious crimes